 This should be little surprise.
 While we might expect a company to get away with profiting at the expense of the environment or society over the short term, in the longer run it is likely to prompt damaging regulatory and reputational costs.
 Investors have a major role to play in constructive engagement with companies to improve their practices and in holding boards to account where governance and broader ESG standards fall short.

 The implications of poor governance, and of disregard for the environment, employees or local communities, are likely to undermine a company’s long-term performance, perhaps irreparably.
 For investors holding that company’s shares or debt, that could spell permanent financial losses.

 The principles underlying ESG investing are not new, but there has been a surge in investor demand for investment approaches that apply these strategies.

 As at February 2018, €372 billion was invested in ESG strategies across Europe, according to figures from Broadridge, up from €132 billion in 2010.

 Growth in ESG investing is not only being driven by investor demand, but also the investment industry itself.
 The number of asset managers – M&G Investments included – that have signed up to the United Nations Principles for Responsible Investment (PRI) has risen sharply.
 Signatories to the PRI confirm that investors will incorporate ESG issues into their investment analysis and decision-making processes.

 As investors increasingly seek ways to promote positive outcomes, and more effectively mitigate risk in the investments they make, ESG investing – weighing up all the financial and non-financial elements of a company’s investment case, and engaging with companies on these issues – is the pre-eminent framework to achieve these aims.

-Ben Constable-Maxwell is Director of Corporate Finance & Stewardship at M&G Investments.
+Ben Constable-Maxwell is Head of Sustainable and Impact Investing at M&G Investments.
 The views expressed in this document should not be taken as a recommendation, advice or forecast.